Groundbreaking research offers hope for cancer cure

-The database currently contains over 6,000 existing drugs and compounds that are either FDA-approved or have been shown to be safe in clinical trials.
+The database contained over 6,000 existing drugs in 2020 and compounds that are either FDA-approved or have been shown to be safe in clinical trials.
 The drugs are listed with their chemical structure, efficacy and previous applications.

 With this study, the researchers have also for the first time systematically examined the entire collection — which consists mainly of non-cancer drugs — for their anticancer properties.

 The surprise: The researchers found almost 50 active ingredients that could have a previously unrecognized cancer-fighting effect.
 On this basis, the development of new cancer drugs could be accelerated or existing drugs could be used to treat cancer in a new way.

 "We thought we'd be lucky if we found even a single compound with anti-cancer properties, but we were surprised to find so many," said Todd Golub, director of the cancer program at Broad Institute and his colleagues.